capopaul/Jack-Bluetooth-Converter/doc/Jack2Bluetooth-Design-Specification.md

-# Jack To Bluetooth Design Specifications/Details
+# Jack To Bluetooth Design Specification/Details

 ## Purpose

-The goal of this document is to keep a trace of the design choices and details of this projet.
+The purpose of the *Jack <> Bluetooth Design Specification* is to document the design choices and provide details on this project.

 ## Table of Content